Copyright (C) 2012 Alex Nitz, Tito Dal Canton

 root_name='psd'):

-interpolated in order to match the desired resolution of the
+order to match the desired frequency resolution.

 Parameters